 Walk: Amsterdam is an eminently walkable city, with numerous attractions, shops, and restaurants within close proximity.
 Strolling along its picturesque canals, exploring the historic streets, and admiring the architecture are highlights of any visit.

 Bicycle: Known as the “City of Bikes,” Amsterdam encourages cycling as a popular means of transportation.
-Visitors can rent bicycles from numerous rental shops, or use the city’s bike-sharing system, OV-fiets.
+Visitors can rent bicycles from numerous rental shops or use the city’s bike-sharing system, OV-fiets.
 It’s a delightful and environmentally friendly way to experience the city like a local.

 Car: While driving is possible in Amsterdam, it is often discouraged within the city center due to traffic congestion and limited parking options.
 Additionally, there are various parking fees and restrictions.
 Many visitors find public transportation or cycling to be more convenient and cost-effective, but if you intend to explore other cities and the countryside beyond Amsterdam, renting a car can be a practical and convenient option.